artemis-analytics/artemis/docs/artemis.md

 * Common data formats, such as CSV, are inefficient in terms of storage and processing.
 * Data conversions result in loss of information, significant performance overhead, and sustain fractured data architectures systems.

-Analytical workloads for administrative data sources which reside in a data store (filesystem, distributed datastore, object store, etc...) will follow a pattern of write once, read many times.
-Analysts will iterate many times on a master data set to produce subsets of data tailored to the analysis and business needs.
-Analytical queries will have common data access patterns such as reading subsets of columns for large number of rows at a time or accessing elements in adjacent columns in succession.
-The workload and access patterns can benefit from column oriented table structures over traditional row-oriented access patterns which are more commonly found in traditional databases.

-Common data format which defines data primitive types that occur in data science, social science and business data will ensure that the raw state of the data can be preserved when consumed by organizations.
-Data organized in a column-oriented will result in improved computational and I/O performance.

-## Administrative Data Common Workflow

-Description of current ADD processing.
+Development of systems to resolve such issues is significantly inhibited by a lack of common data format with which to record and analyze the data.

 ## Requirements for Adminstrative Data Processing

-**Performance**

-**Maintainability**

-**Reliability**

-**Flexibility**
+**Performance** The typical performance indicator is the turnaround time required to run the entire processing chain when new requirements or data are introduced.
+Runtime is limited by transfer of data, loading of data between successive stages (or even succesive pipelines), and conversion between various formats to be used across fragmented systems.
+The software must minimize the number of read/write operations on data and process as much in memory as possible.
+Distinct stages should be modular, such that changes in in stages can be rerun quickly.

+**Maintainability** Modular software with a clear seperation between algorithmic code and configuration facilitate introduction of new code which can be integrated without affecting existing processes through configuration.
+Modular code also enforces code structure and encourages re-use.
+Common data format separates the I/O and deserialization from the algorithmic code, and provide computing recipes and boiler-plate code structure to introduce new processes into the system.

+**Reliability** The system is built on well-maintained, open-source libraries with design features to easily introduce existing libraries for common analysis routines.

+**Flexibility** Re-use of common processes is faciliated through configurable algorithmic code.
+Use of a common in-memory data format simplify introducing new feautures, quantities and data structures into the datasets.

 ### Data standardization

 Open standards allow for systems to directly communicate with each other.
 Direct communication using standard protocols and data formats simplifies system architecture, reduces ecosystem fragmentation, improves interoperability across processes, and eliminates dependency on proprietary systems.
 Most importantly, common data formats faciliate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries which are supported by a large open community.